spotinst/spot-oceancd-cli/README.md

 will be employed

 ## Documentation
-To learn more about Argo Rollouts go to the [complete documentation](https://docs.spot.io/ocean-cd/ocean-cd-overview).
+To learn more about Ocean CD please go to the [complete documentation](https://docs.spot.io/ocean-cd/ocean-cd-overview).

 ## Installation